 Valentine’s Day might at times seem like a Hallmark & Hershey holiday but really what does it matter because it is an excuse to celebrate love.

-So don’t waste the day.
+There are many reasons to be happy if you are single on Valentine’s Day.
+So, don’t waste the day.
 Take a look around and notice the people, places and things you love.
 Don’t forget to look in the mirror too.